Texas Lep Information

 Behavioral photo:

-Photo of mass laying of fertile eggs on Omphalea diandra, a vine in the Euphorbiaceae family
+Photo of rare mass laying of eggs on Omphalea diandra, (Euphorbiaceae)

 Biography: Francis Walker (1809 - 1874) - Wikipedia